-- The domestic and the firefighting feeds shall be sized as per the hydraulic consultant's recommendations. - Several different sizing scenarios are listed covering most water usage scenarios. - Various combinations of domestic and firefighting meter sizes are permitted, as per the drawings. - Isolation valves must be provided to permit efficient isolation of the meters for maintenance activities on the meter. - Refer to the drawings for more information on required fittings.
+- The domestic and the firefighting feeds shall be sized as per the hydraulic consultant's recommendations. - Several different sizing scenarios are listed covering most water usage scenarios. - Various combinations of domestic and firefighting meter sizes are permitted, as per the drawings.

+- Isolation valves must be provided immediately upstream and downstream of the water meter arrangement to permit efficient isolation of the meters for maintenance activities on the meter. - Refer to the SEQ Code Standard drawings for more information on required fittings. - Backflow prevention device to be installed at maximum distance of 5m from a fire supply water meter.

-9.3 Large meter fire only or townhouses style community title scheme
+8.3 Large meter fire only or townhouses style community title scheme

-Drawing Number Applies to Installation QUU-WAT-007 Dedicated Fire Water Mounted above ground QUU-WAT-008 Dedicated Fire Water Mounted on wall/basement
+Drawing Number Applies to Installation SEQ-WAT-1111-8 Dedicated Fire Water/Townhouse Mounted above ground SEQ-WAT-1111-9 Dedicated Fire Water/Townhouse Mounted on wall/basement (by Approval)

-Drawing QUU-WAT-007 (or QUU-WAT-008 for wall mounted arrangement) is used where there is a requirement for the supply of dedicated firefighting water infrastructure to a development.
-Where the development has two separate feeds coming from the QUU water main, one can be dedicated to domestic water (sized according to drawings QUU-WAT-003/004), and the other can be dedicated to the firefighting water infrastructure (QUUWAT-007/008).
+This arrangement is used where there is a requirement for the supply of dedicated firefighting water infrastructure to a development.
+Where the development has two separate feeds coming from the UU water main, one can be dedicated to domestic water, and the other can be dedicated to the firefighting water infrastructure.

-Drawing QUU-WAT-007/008 can also be used in approved instances where there is a requirement to supply both domestic and firefighting services in a single combined supply.
+Drawing SEQ-WAT-1111-8/9 can also be used in approved instances where there is a requirement to supply both domestic and firefighting services in a single combined supply.
 These scenarios may include:

 - a.
-New townhouse development, where the developer must install a new water ring main from the Urban Utilities main, into and around the townhouse development.
-In this instance, a single ultrasonic meter can be used at the Urban Utilities property boundary to measure all the water usage entering the site (with submeters at each individual lot within the development). - b.
-Where the hydraulic consultant can show that the volume of domestic water usage will be sufficiently large (as per the guidelines shown in the table on QUU-WAT-007/008) to justify a combined fire / domestic water infrastructure system.
+New townhouse development, where the development customer must install a new private /internal water ring main from the Urban Utilities main, into and around the townhouse development.
+In this instance, a single ultrasonic meter can be used at the Urban Utilities property boundary to measure all the water usage entering the site, with sub-meters at each individual lot within the development. - b.
+Backflow prevention device to be installed at maximum distance of 5m from a fire supply water meter.